 Standards for a government required Type A lunch are met by our lunchroom personnel.
 Children must take three of the five items offered, and one of those items must be a fruit or vegetable.
 We strongly encourage children to take a "courtesy bite" of all food items on their tray.

-Hot lunches are billed weekly on TADS and are due when posted.
+Milk taken separately is billed weekly on TADS and is due when posted.
 Prompt payment of lunch bills is appreciated.